EndPointCorp/end-point-blog/2020/03/17/serialization-issues-spring-rest.html.md

 }
 ```

 This way you can return errors occurring at the deserialization level to Spring Boot, which expects a deserialized object but gets a `String` value which can be caught and translated into a `ControllerAdvice` handled exception.
-This also makes it more comfortable to catch JSON parsing errors without using any third party JSON libraries like Gson.
+This also makes it easier to catch JSON parsing errors without using any third party JSON libraries like Gson.